 If you're a foodie, you must have tried spicy cuisines.
 Chillies are an important part of almost every cuisine.
 Some of us like low to moderate level of spices, while others just love spicy food.
 I myself enjoy some of the most spicy dishes.
 There are over thousand varieties of chillies and each one of them has a unique taste.
+Some are sweet, some are relatively less spicy and some are absolutely hot.
 I've compiled a list of some of the hottest peppers on the planet.
-Hope they'll not burn your tongue
+Be careful while using these chilies in yuor recipes.
+For example, very small increment in the quantity of Naga Viper chili can make the recipe extremely spicy.
+My personal favorite in this list is habanero chili.
+I hope these chilies will not burn your tongue!

 Naga Viper Chilli - It's the hottest pepper man has ever tried on his taste buds.
 Naga viper is a hybrid of Naga Jolokia and the Trinidad Hybrid made by an Englishman Gerald Fowler.
 Since it's a hybird, I personally don't rate it as the spiciest one against the original.
 This chilli is slightly dark in color from it's closest competitor Naga Jolokia.
 It's available in select parts of the world where it's grown commercially for food lovers.
 Naga Viper's rank on the Scoville scale is 1,359,000.